 - Bank of America Travel Rewards for Students – Essentially the same as the Travel Rewards card descibed above, but, again, with higher interest rates for most students.

-- BankAmericard for Students – Almost exactly same as the BankAmericard mentioned above, including the balance transfer offer with no fee attached, but you’ll probably be approved a higher interest rate as a college student.
+- BankAmericard for Students – Almost exactly same as the BankAmericard mentioned above, including the balance transfer offer with no fee attached, but you’ll probably be approved at a higher interest rate as a college student.